• United Kingdom

 Teaching Interests

-I teach across both of the qualifying social work programmes (the BA (Hons) in Social Work and the Masters in Social Work) as well as on the specialist Postgraduate Certificate in Mental Health Social Work.
+I teach across the qualifying social work programmes (the BA (Hons) in Social Work and the Masters in Social Work) as well as on the specialist Postgraduate Certificate in Mental Health Social Work.
+I also contribute specialist teaching across a number of Social Policy programmes offered by the Department.
 The bulk of my teaching focuses on adult social care and in particular, issues for people with learning disabilities, those with mental health problems and older adults including those with dementia.
 I also have an interest in sociology and social policy and in particular working with students to explore the applicability of these disciplines to social work.
-I co-ordinate and teach the research methods module on the BA programme and contribute to other research teaching across the School.
+I co-ordinate and teach the research methods and dissertations modules on the BA programme and contribute to other research teaching across the School.

 Academic / Professional qualifications

-MA Social Policy and Sociology (First class hons), University of Glasgow, 1999
+MA Social Policy and Sociology (First class hons), University of Glasgow

 Expertise related to UN Sustainable Development Goals